- About NephU

 Yale School of Medicine*

-Dr Neera Dahl is currently a clinician-educator and an Associate Professor at Yale University, School of Medicine, Section of Nephrology.
-She received her MD and PhD from Tufts University School of Medicine, and completed her residency and fellowship at the Beth Israel Deaconess Medical Center, in Boston, MA.
-She has been at Yale since 2007.
-She has been instrumental in developing the Yale Inherited Kidney Disease Clinical Program, and is the principal investigator for several ongoing clinical trials in ADPKD.
+Neera Dahl, MD, PhD is currently a clinician-educator and a Professor of Medicine at Yale University, School of Medicine, Section of Nephrology.
+She received her MD and PhD from Tufts University School of Medicine and completed her residency and fellowship at the Beth Israel Deaconess Medical Center, in Boston, MA.
+She has been instrumental in developing the Yale Inherited Kidney Disease Clinical Program and is the principal investigator for several ongoing clinical trials in ADPKD.
 She maintains an active ADPKD registry and is involved in research exploring the role of inflammation and fibrosis in the progression of ADPKD.
 She is also the director of the Yale Nephrology Clinical Trials Program and a member of the Scientific Advisory Board for the Polycystic Kidney Disease Foundation.

 University of Chicago*